ioquatix/activerecord-rack/README.md

 ## Motivation

-Unfortunately, in ActiveRecord 5.0, the `class ConnectionManagent` [was removed](https://github.com/rails/rails/issues/26947).
+Unfortunately, in ActiveRecord 5.0, the `class ConnectionManagement` [was removed](https://github.com/rails/rails/issues/26947).
 So, I've copied it from 4.2 and released it here with minor improvements.

 ## Installation